marcus-k/Random-NWNs/README.md

 # Random NWNs [![Tests](https://github.com/marcus-k/Random-NWNs/actions/workflows/python-package.yml/badge.svg)](https://github.com/marcus-k/Random-NWNs/actions/workflows/python-package.yml)

 Python package for modelling and analyzing random nanowire networks.
-This package was a summer research project going from May 2021 to August 2021.
+This package was a summer research project lasting from May 2021 to August 2021 under the supervision of Dr. Claudia Gomes da Rocha.

+For future additions, feel free to fork the repository, but please give credit where it's due, either here or to Marcus Kasdorf.

 # Table of Contents
 * [Installation](#installation)